 Back at the farm, standing in the chill of sunset, we haggled a bit.
 I asked, and he asked, and I gave him a number, and he gave me a number, and I gave him another.
 He went inside to see if Mrs. Wooten would agree to the price I’d suggested.
 I snapped a few pictures of the car.
 He came back out to report she’d countered, and we shook on the price.
 But then I realized it was Friday evening of a holiday weekend; banks wouldn’t be open again until Tuesday.
 I told Jimmy that I felt awfully bad asking him just to trust me, but would he take a personal check?
 He looked me up and down, then said, let’s trust each other.

 I said we’d need to get the title notarized, and I’d have to think about where to find a notary public on a weekend.
 He mentioned the UPS store would do it–in fact, he’d just been there to have a living will notarized ahead of a hospital procedure he’d be having this week.
-I felt a little worse for haggling over the price all of the sudden.
+I felt a little worse for haggling over the price.

 I drove the Wootens back to the farm in the Wagoneer (curiously, they hadn’t brought another vehicle, perhaps suspecting we were going to bail out of the deal), and stoic as she was, I couldn’t help noticing Mrs. Wooten seemed sad to let it go.
 She asked if I might bring it back for a visit some time, and we all smiled, and I said of course.

-Now it’s sitting in our driveway, and I keep pinching myself a little at how fast this all happened.
+Now it’s sitting in our driveway.
 I keep waiting to see if I wake up with a stomach full of regret.
-I agree that it seems hard to rationalize buying a 32 year-old car that you wouldn’t drive every day anyway.
-I know that it will always need work, and that eventually something will break, and I will have to roll up my sleeves to try to fix it or pay someone to do what I cannot.
+It seems hard to rationalize buying a 32 year-old car that you won’t drive every day, one that will always need work.
+Eventually something will break, and I will have to roll up my sleeves to try to fix it or pay someone to do what I cannot.
 And I’m fine with that.

 Because maybe… just maybe, it was meant to be.
 Or at least we made it so.
-As the couple who loved it so long stares down the dark winter of their lives, we make this remarkable connection in a bank parking lot, and then we show up, check in hand, to help in this small way, to relieve them of this heavy machine they have tenderly cared for and enjoyed with a promise to love and enjoy it ourselves.
+As the couple who loved it so long stares down the dark winter of their lives, the world’s great clockmaker puts us all together in a bank parking lot, and I show up, check in hand, to help in this small way, to relieve them of this heavy machine they have tenderly cared for and tucked into bed at night, all with a promise to love and enjoy it ourselves.
 To be the stewards that they have been.